 Proof of address:

 Many banks will check your credit history before they offer you a current account.
-To do this, they use information from the 3 credit reference agencies:
+To do this, they use information from credit reference agencies, such as Experian, Equifax and TransUnion.

 You can check the information these agencies hold on you to make sure it’s up to date.